BharathBrahma/LP/meta.md

 # Have you ever had difficult/challenging situation in your previous job
+Perf Improvements
+- issue identified in L4 after L3 functional testing
+- Not meeting the SLA ( REST API and the Async rating )
+- As the lead on the team I was tasked with finding out the places that needs improvememnts
+  - Low hanging fruits
+  - Caching and cache-hit ratio, ttl etc
+  - Database query optimization
+  - Connection pooling to separate read and write requests
+  - Infrastructure sizing based on the above results in L4.
+Warming up the containers, and adding more the fleet with beefed up ones

 Situation:
 In a previous role, I was responsible for maintaining and optimizing a critical system that processed a large volume of data transactions.
 As our user base grew, I noticed that the system was starting to experience significant performance bottlenecks, particularly during peak usage times.
 This issue posed a threat to our ability to meet service level agreements (SLAs) and risked causing user dissatisfaction.